kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 Hello kzu;daniel
 ```

-The `Text` attribute/parameter for the `Message` task is a simple string, adn therefore an
+The `Text` attribute/parameter for the `Message` task is a simple string, and therefore an
 automatic conversion from the array `@()` to a string scalar is performed by concatenating
 the items with the default separator `;`.
 In this case, it would look better if we changed
 the separator to a `, ` instead, which can be done as follows: